-The St. Louis Affiliate of Susan G. Komen for the Cure grants support to non-profit organizations and governmental institutions in our service area for innovative, non-duplicative, evidence-based projects in the areas of breast health and breast cancer screening, treatment, education and support programs targeting services not otherwise available to the medically underserved populations in our 17-county Missouri/Illinois service area.
+Susan G. Komen St. Louis grants support to non-profit organizations and governmental institutions in our service area for innovative, non-duplicative, evidence-based projects in the areas of breast health and breast cancer screening, education and support programs targeting services not otherwise available to the medically underserved populations in our 17-county Missouri/Illinois service area.

 Komen St. Louis funding is limited and awarded through a competitive process.
 All grant applications are subjected to rigorous review by an independent panel of local professionals from varied backgrounds, including medicine, business, public health, and breast cancer survivors.
 This panel is responsible for making the final decisions regarding grant awards.